syncfusion-content/windowsforms-docs/WindowsForms/Map/Layers.md

 ---
 layout: post
-title: Layers | Windows Forms | Syncfusion
+title: Layers in Windows-Forms Map Control | Syncfusion
-description: layers
+description: Learn here all about layers feature of Syncfusion Windows Forms Map (Maps) control and more.
 platform: windowsforms
 control: Maps
 documentation: ug
 ---

-# Layers
+# Layers in Windows Forms Map (Maps)

 Map is maintained through layers, and it can accommodate one or more layers.